 John Graham was born on the 24th July 1778 in Dundee Scotland.
-He was British officer and the second son of Robert Graham, the last laird of the Fintry demesne and twelfth representative of the Grahams of Fintry in Forfarshire, north of Glasgow, and his wife, Peggy Milne.
-His old and noble family was descended from the first duke of Montrose, and, originally, from Sir William Grame, laird of Kincardine in the early fifteenth century.
-As a lieutenant aged sixteen, he joined the 90th regiment, which had been raised in 1794 by his kinsman, Thomas Graham, of Balgowan (the later Lord Lynedoch).
-In 1795 he left, at the head of a detachment, for the Isle de Dun on the French coast, but poor health caused his return to Britain in 1796.
+He was a British officer and the second son of Robert Graham, the last laird of the Fintry demesne and twelfth representative of the Grahams of Fintry in Forfarshire, north of Glasgow, and his wife, Peggy Milne.
+His old and noble family was descended from the first Duke of Montrose, and, originally, from Sir William Grame, laird of Kincardine in the early fifteenth century.
+As a lieutenant aged sixteen, he joined the 90th Regiment, which had been raised in 1794 by his kinsman, Thomas Graham, of Balgowan (the later Lord Lynedoch).
+In 1795 he left, at the head of a detachment, for an Island on the French coast, but poor health caused his return to Britain in 1796.
 Later he served under Colonel Graham, of Balgowan, and in 1799 went to Toulon with Earl Hood's expedition.
 In the same year he was appointed aide-de-camp to the Earl of Chatham, [...]

 Claremont Station circa 1900 Claremont is a residential suburb in the municipality of Cape Town, within the magisterial district of Wynberg.
 It lies 9.6 km south of Cape Town between Newlands and Kenilworth.
 The village started forming in the 1830s on the Main Road around what was essentially a farming area.
 The community flourished, and with the opening of the railway line from Cape Town to Wynberg in 1864, Claremont developed even further.
 Arderne Gardens, now a public park of 4 hectares, was originally planted by R. H. Arderne in 1845 as part of his estate, The Hill.
 He, and later his son, H. M. Arderne developed a fine collection of exotic trees, often with the help of the director of Kew Gardens in London.
 British astronomer, Sir John Herschel, who resided at the Cape from 1834 to 1838, lived and made astronomical observations at Feldhausen in Claremont.
 After four years of concentrated effort he completed his survey and returned [...]